podia/counter/README.md

 store.product_revenue #=>200
 ```

-Todo:
-- How define a counter
+---

+## TODO

+See the asociated project in Github but roughly I'm thinking:
 - Hierarchical counters.
 For example, a Site sends many Newsletters and each Newsletter results in many EmailMessages.
 Each EmailMessage can be marked as spam.
 How do you create counters for how many spam emails were sent at the Newsletter level and the Site level?
 - Time-based counters for analytics.
 Instead of a User having one OrderRevenue counter, they would have an OrderRevenue counter for each day.
 These counters would then be used to produce a chart of their product revenue over the month.
 Not sure if these are just special counters or something else entirely?
 Do they use the same ActiveRecord model?
 - Can we support floating point values?
 Sounds useful but don't have a use case for it right now.
 Would they need to be a different ActiveRecord table?
 - In a similar vein of supporting different value types, can we support HLL values?
 Instead of increment an integer we add the items hash to a HyperLogLog so we can count unique items.
 An example would be counting site visits in a time-based daily counter, then combine the daily counts and still obtain an estimated number of monthly _unique_ visits.
 Again, not sure if this is the same ActiveRecord model or something different.
+- Actually start running this in production for basic use cases

 ## Usage
+No one has used this in production yet.

 You probably shouldn't right now unless you're the sort of person that checks if something is poisonous by licking it.
-No one is this.

 ## Installation
 Add this line to your application's Gemfile: